haithamshahin333/todo-aspnet-api/README.md

   ![Import Repo Form](./assets/import-repo-form.png)

-  2. Run a 'git clone' to your local machine to pull down the code or clone your new repo into Visual Studio.
+  2. Run a `git clone` to your local machine to pull down the code or clone your new repo into Visual Studio.

   3. Open the Solution File in Visual Studio and Run the App.
 This can also be run in VS Code with a `dotnet run` command.